Markov Chain Importance Sampling -- a highly efficient estimator for MCMC: Runtime considerations

 \section{Runtime considerations}

 Let $\alpha \in [0,1]$ be the overall acceptance rate and $c_\targfunc$, $c_\prdunparam$, $c_\trd$ denote the computational cost of evaluating the test function $\targfunc$, the proposal density $\prd$ and the target density $\trd$, respectively, at a single point.
-Then using MCIS instead of the vanilla MH estimator increases computational cost by
+Then, using MCIS instead of the vanilla MH estimator increases the computational cost by a factor of

 In other words, when the evaluation of the target density is computationally costly and $c_\trd$ is large, the relative amount of extra time for using MCIS instead of the vanilla estimator becomes small, and indeed goes to zero as $c_\trd$ increases as long as $\nsmp, \alpha, c_\targfunc$ and $c_\prdunparam$ remain fixed.
-For example in Bayesian inference an increasing dataset size implies an increase of $c_\trd$, as evaluating the target involves evaluating the likelihood for each data point.
+For example, in Bayesian inference an increasing dataset size implies an increase of $c_\trd$, as evaluating the target involves evaluating the likelihood for each data point.

 Using all samples for estimating $\trda$ makes the estimator $\ISe_K$ quadratic in computational complexity.
 If the quadratic runtime is of concern, one possible remedy is S-MCIS or a middle ground of using some fixed number $j$ of samples for estimating $\trda$ with $1<j<K$, retaining the linear runtime (in $K$) of the vanilla MH estimator.
-However, we obtained a very CPU-efficient estimator by choosing a completely vectorized approach to implement full MCIS.\\ To get an intuition for the prolongation factor, observe that convergence plots for MCIS with synthetic targets (Figure \ref{fig:DLIS}, Figure \ref{fig:MHIS_MoG_GP} left) end at higher CPU time values, which reflects the fact that the prolongation factor \eqref{eq:prolongation} is strictly larger than one.
+However, we obtained a very CPU-efficient estimator by choosing a completely vectorized approach to implement full MCIS.\\ To get an intuition for the prolongation factor, observe that convergence plots for MCIS with synthetic targets (see e.g.\ Figure~\ref{fig:DLIS}) end at higher CPU time values, which reflects the fact that the prolongation factor \eqref{eq:prolongation} is strictly larger than one.
 The good performance of full MCIS in this case is especially remarkable since evaluating the target was very cheap ($c_\trd$ was small).
 The GP target on the other hand arises from an actual Bayesian posterior and the cost of evaluating the target is considerably higher than for the synthetic target experiments ($c_\trd$ is large compared to $c_\prdunparam$).
 This is noticeable in the plots, as the CPU time for all estimators is almost the same for the same number of samples.
 In other words, the prolongation factor is close to one.
-Of course, the runtime for full MCIS increases dramatically when code is not vectorized.
+Of course, the runtime for full MCIS increases dramatically if the code is not vectorized.